nkabbara/nkabbara.github.io/now.md

 <img src="assets/keyboard-voyager.JPG" alt="Voyager Keyboard">

-Update: I have 10 more letters to memorize!
+Update (2025/10/09): I have 10 more letters to memorize!
 My plan is to switch all my keyboards to graphite before the end of the year and get to 40wpm at 97% accuracy.

 <img src="assets/graphite-progress.png" alt="Graphite Progress">

+## Neovim & Lua

+I had been on the same .vimrc for years and recently decided to convert to init.lua to catch up to <a href="https://neovim.io/">neovim's</a> latest features.
+It's been tons of fun.
+I'm currently writing my own terminal plugin to go deeper into nvim's ecosystem.
+Also giving <a href="https://github.com/neovide/neovide">neovide</a> a go while I'm at it.

 <small>_(This is a now page, and if you have your own site, [you should check it out](https://nownownow.com/about).)_</small>